PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Introduction

-We evaluate \tool on 23 real-world vulnerabilities from real-world smart contracts projects.
-We first evaluate the capabilities of \tool at generating well-formed PoC exploits that compile (RQ1): \tool generates executable PoC in 50 runs.
-Next, we evaluate whether the PoCs are correct, with an original methodology based on the ground truth mitigation patch (RQ1): \tool generates 32 correct PoC exploits for our real-world vulnerabilities.
-For perspective, we compare \tool against two baselines: zero-shot prompting and workflow prompting.
+We evaluate \tool on 23 real-world vulnerabilities from smart contract projects.
+We first evaluate the capabilities of \tool at generating well-formed PoC exploits that compile (RQ1): \tool generates executable PoCs in 50 runs.
+Next, we evaluate whether the PoCs are correct, with an original methodology based on the ground-truth mitigation patch (RQ2): \tool generates 32 correct PoC exploits for our real-world vulnerabilities.
+For perspective, we compare \tool against two baselines: Zero-shot Prompting and Workflow Prompting.
+To evaluate the sensitivity to quality of vulnerability annotations, we assess the performance when varying their level of descriptive detail (RQ3).
 Across all measures, \tool achieves the highest success rates in generating both well-formed and logically correct PoCs, by a large margin.
 To our knowledge, we are the first to report on real-world PoC exploit generation at this scale and level of difficulty, with only real-world vulnerabilities.

-To summarize, we make the following contributions: \begin{itemize} \item \tool, a blueprint for PoC exploit generation based on agentic AI. \item A new evaluation methodology for large-scale PoC generation correctness using ground truth patches. \item A large-scale experimental campaign on real-world smart contract vulnerabilities demonstrating that \tool is able to generate smart contract PoCs. \item A high-quality audit dataset that combines vulnerabilities, PoC, and mitigation patches.
-The dataset is fully reproducible and open-source at \href{https://github.com/ASSERT-KTH/Proof-of-Patch/}{github.com/ASSERT-KTH/Proof-of-Patch/}.
+To summarize, we make the following contributions: \begin{itemize} \item \tool, a blueprint of real-world proof-of-concept exploit generation for smart contracts based on agentic AI. \item A novel evaluation methodology that uses developer-provided mitigation patches as independent correctness oracles for automated PoC validation. \item An experimental campaign on 23 real-world smart contract vulnerabilities and 3 models, demonstrating that \tool generates three times more logically correct PoCs than workflow baselines.
+The results are available at \href{https://github.com/ASSERT-KTH/PoCo-public/}{github.com/ASSERT-KTH/PoCo-public/}. \item \dataset, a high-quality dataset based on security audits that links vulnerabilities, PoCs, and their mitigation patches.
+The dataset is fully reproducible and open-source at \href{https://github.com/ASSERT-KTH/Proof-of-Patch}{https://github.com/ASSERT-KTH/proof-of-patch}. \end{itemize}